gdcc/dataverse-exporters/croissant/README.md

 - Under `distribution` the type is `DataDownload` instead of `cr:FileObject`.
 - Under `distribution` there is no `@id`.
 - Under `distribution` there is no `md5`.
+- Under `distribution`, `contentSize` is a number rather than a string.
 - Has the following (but Croissant doesn't):
   - `@id`
   - `identifier`
   - `author` (duplicate of `creator`)
   - `provider` (duplicate of `publisher`)

+### Changes under consideration

+- Append " B" to `contentSize` strings to clarify that the implied unit is bytes.
+The examples in the spec and on GitHub do this.